Last updated 29 June 2023

 It’s possible to derive several conclusions from this bubble chart.
 However, it’s important to note that the conclusions drawn from any bubble chart will to a large extent depend on the unique circumstances of the business to which it belongs.
 Factors such as how well established the business is, specific goals (e.g. if the business is trying to break into a particular market) and required effective hourly rate will affect the conclusions drawn from the data.

-With that in mind, here are some conclusions that could be drawn from the example above:
+With that in mind, here are some possible conclusions for this data:

 - Client F is arguably Fabulous Editing Co.’s best client.
 The hourly rate is solid in comparison with the other rates Fabulous Editing Co. receives, and the total income is clearly high.
 Fabulous Editing Co. also gave Client F a rating of 3 for enjoyment, which means this client is providing a high volume of work that is pretty enjoyable.